edge-cloud/www.edge-cloud.net/_posts/2019-08-16-aws-dxgw-with-ipsec-vpn-backup.md

 A very common network architecture pattern on AWS is to deploy an [AWS Site-to-Site (IPSec) VPN](https://docs.aws.amazon.com/vpn/latest/s2svpn/VPC_VPN.html) connection as the backup for an [AWS Direct Connect (DX)](https://aws.amazon.com/directconnect/) connection between on-premises networks and AWS VPCs.
 With the introduction of [AWS Transit Gateway](https://aws.amazon.com/transit-gateway/) and [AWS Direct Connect Gateway](https://docs.aws.amazon.com/directconnect/latest/UserGuide/direct-connect-gateways.html), this architecture pattern is no longer a trivial task.
-This blog post highlights the associated challenges and offers a solution using BGP route summarization, BGP prefix filtering as well as tweaking the LOCAL_PREF value on the primary active path to manage traffic over the Direct Connect and Site-to-Site (IPSec) VPN path as expected.
+This blog post highlights the associated challenges and offers a solution using BGP route summarization and BGP prefix filtering to manage traffic over the Direct Connect and Site-to-Site (IPSec) VPN path as expected.

 # Desired Architecture